Ngineer101/minimalizt/src/content/blog/worst-career-mistake-right-now.md

 AI isn’t a distant future.
 It’s here, and it’s spreading into every corner of business: IT, marketing, sales, customer service, product development, and more.
 AI is no longer confined to a single department.
 And (unfortunately) if you’re not keeping up, you’re falling behind.

 It’s not just about efficiency.
 Employees who embrace AI are spending the time they save on new, higher-value activities.
 Meanwhile, some companies are already reducing headcount because of gains from AI-driven automation.
-But here’s the twist: in areas like IT and product development, companies expect to _increase_ hiring as AI expands what’s possible.
+But here’s the twist: in areas like IT and product development, some companies expect to _increase_ hiring as AI expands what’s possible.
 In other words, AI isn’t just taking jobs - it’s creating new ones for people who are willing to learn.

 ## Don't wait for official training - just start building